Omar Diaby

 Omar Diaby, also known by his nom-de-guerre Omar Omsen (born 1976) and by the media as the "Super Jihadist", is a Franco-Senegalese jihadist and YouTuber who was active in Nice, France before fighting with and later commanding the militant group Firqat al-Ghuraba in Syria.
 Diaby is considered to have recruited approximately 80% of French-speaking jihadists fighting in the Middle East.

 Life

-He arrived with his family, who are followers of traditional Tidjian Islam, at the age of 7 at the Cité de l'Ariane in Nice.
-In the 1990s, he spent several stints in prison for a bank statement incident, then for his involvement in several robberies, including that of two jewellery shops in Monaco in 2002 and 2003.
+Diaby born in Dakar, Senegal.
+He arrived with his family, who are followers of traditional Tidjian Islam, at the age of 5 at the Cité de l'Ariane in Nice.
+In the 1990s, he spent several stints in prison for a gang related-murder and a bank statement incident, then for his involvement in several robberies, including that of two jewellery shops in Monaco in 2002 and 2003.
 He is said to have been radicalised in prison and started working for recruitment and conversion to jihadist Islam in his neighbourhood and via propaganda videos made and circulated on YouTube.
 In 2011, he was already trying to travel to Afghanistan and Yemen with about ten acolytes, but was arrested at the Nice train station on the day of their departure.